Article | Last updated: 31/01/2018 | Ministry of Children and Families

 In some cases, parents may want to maintain the existing legal paternity.
 In other cases, the legal father may be made aware of circumstances that make him a doubt whether he is the biological father.
 Men may also become aware of information which means they may be the father of a child that they do not know about.

-Paternity issue in court
+Paternity cases in court